Account Based Marketing vs. Lead Generation: Which Generates Better Results?

 - Creates personalized messages to each account and contact through outbound interactions and campaigns.

-ABM has the potential to massively grow your revenue and increase profits.
-As ITSMA’s research found and depending on your business, ABM may deliver the highest ROI of any B2B marketing program.
-With the successful alignment of your sales and marketing teams, you can direct a concerted effort that optimizes your valuable resources and takes your marketing programs to new levels.
+ABM has the potential to grow your revenue and increase profits.
+As ITSMA’s research found, ABM can deliver the highest ROI of any B2B marketing program.
+With successful alignment of your sales and marketing teams, you can direct a concerted effort that optimizes your valuable resources and takes your marketing programs to new levels.